English

 Handwriting

-We take pride in our handwriting at St Martins where we practise this at least 3 times a week.
-EYFS and Year 1 focus on letter formation and the sizing of their letters using the Little Wandle formation phrases to help remember how to form the letters.
-Year 2 onwards focus on joining letters and forming a consistent, neat handwriting style.
-Once the children have mastered their joined, neat handwriting style they can be awarded with a pen licence where they use a blue pen in their work.
+We take pride in our handwriting at St Martins where we practise our kinetic letters at least 3 times a week.
+EYFS and Year 1 focus on letter formation and the sizing of their letters.
+Once the children have mastered their joined, neat handwriting style, they can be awarded with a pen licence where they use a blue pen in their work.

 The National Curriculum objectives for English can be found below.